Engee documentation

 Details

-The embedded diode voltage in the equations for the embedded diode.
+Voltage of the built-in diode in the equations for the built-in diode.
 This voltage only affects the junction capacitance equation.
 It does not affect the conduction current.

 Default value